NATIONAL FEDERATION OF CHURCH MUSICIANS

 In 2020, following representations from former recipients of the award who were anxious to see it keep going, the College decided to reinstate the FNFCM but only at Fellowship level.
 In order to qualify, candidates are expected to demonstrate at least twenty years of fully-documented service in the field of church music in any denomination of the Christian church as an organist, choir director or singer, making the award of the FNFCM a formal recognition of long and distinguished service.

-Application may be made to the college Principal, Dr Michael Walsh, via email@example.com for consideration of this award.
+Applications for consideration of this award should be sent to email@example.com.
 Although there is no reason why candidates should not self-nominate, there may well be occasions when an award might be sought at the instigation of others.
 Such an approach would be welcomed and discretion assured.

 It is hoped that applicants will be prepared to contribute a minimum of £30 to the work of the National College of Music and Arts, London.